alejones/alejones.github.io/src/content/blog/Docker Compose to Podman Quadlets.md

 ---
 # Why do this?
 For the applications I run, a full k8s set up would be overkill.
 Yet, I'd like something more robust than using Podman Compose.
 For these cases I reach for quadlets.
-This allows for my containers to automatically start up, and restart.
+This allows for my containers to automatically start up and restart.
 So far this set up has been very reliable for me.

 Despite this I usually start with writing a docker compose file for quick testing.
 These are the steps I take to move to quadlets.